rahiluni23/demo-application-uni/README.md

 This application is deployed using DockerHub, Azure App Services It uses Sql server and a sql database for storing the data.

+I have also created a github action that, when I merge to main branch, it creates a docker image and pushes it to Docker Hub with a tag.

+To deploy the application, I deploy it manually right now to production from Azure Web App Services.

 # ------- This setup is currently for Mac Users -------